Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Carbon Leakage

-Carbon leakage is a phenomenon in which greenhouse gas (GHG) emissions shift from a region with stricter environmental regulations to another with more lenient standards.
+Carbon leakage is the phenomenon in which greenhouse gas emissions shift from a region with stricter climate regulation to another with more lenient standards.
+It typically happens when companies move part of their production, or simply buy from suppliers, in places with less demanding climate policy to avoid the cost of cutting emissions.

 Companies that trust us